 Collect and store machine data, send alarms and control your HMI or machine web server from remote – it is all there.
 It helps you to remotely install software updates, easily monitor your machines (for you or your client) and share machine data.

 To benefit from these IIoT features you just configure the data source and variables of the industrial devices you want to track.
 IXON's IIoT platform and integrated cloud connectors will do the rest: the big data is saved securely in the IXON Cloud for you to create visual dashboards (live or historical) for your desktop or mobile phone or receive notifications in case of emergency.

 It saves time installing and cuts R&D costs – easily adoptable and no need to develop and maintain your IIoT solution.
 No IoT expertise is needed, all web-based and configurable in IXON's IIoT platform.
 And it comes with a white-label feature to make it yours.

 Tool: Calculate your ROI here

-Industrial automation & building automation makes a new evolutionary breakthrough with the help of IoT.
+Industrial automation makes a new evolutionary breakthrough with the help of Industrial IoT.
 Have you started yet?

 Embrace IoT in a very short time using IXON Cloud!
-Test it for free with our Evaluation Kit.
-Request it here and you can experience the ease of IXON Cloud and integrated cloud connector for yourself.
+Test it for free with in our Free Product Tour.
+Register here and you can experience the ease of IXON Cloud and integrated cloud connector for yourself.